alexcrichton/paste/README.md

 ## Installing:

-In your Gemfile: `gem 'sprockets-packager', :git => 'git://github.com/alexcrichton/sprockets-packager.git'`
+In your Gemfile: `gem 'sprockets-packager'`

 ## Usage